nilae2001/mkdocs/docs/index.md

 # Introduction to EJS

-EJS (Embedded JavaScript) is a simple templating engine that lets you generate HTML dynamically using JavaScript.
+EJS (Embedded JavaScript) is a tool that helps you build HTML pages that adapt based on data or user interactions.
+It is a way to mix JavaScript directly into your HTML.
 It is commonly used with Node.js and Express to create dynamic web pages by embedding JavaScript logic inside HTML.

 ## Intended Audience

-This guide is for web developers who have basic knowledge of JavaScript and are looking to use EJS for templating in their projects.
-It is especially useful when working with Express.js and creating reusable, dynamic web pages efficiently.
+This guide is for web developers who have basic knowledge of JavaScript.
+By the end of this guide, you will know how to create a basic Express app using reusable, dynamic web pages and EJS.

 ## Prerequisites